-What Should I Do in case of a Dental Emergency?
+What To Do in case of a Dental Emergency?

 If you ever find yourself in an acute traumatic condition involving your teeth, you need to find an emergency dentist near you quickly!
 Dental emergencies generally present as tooth pain and are usually due to an underlying dental infection, or a physical accident resulting in an injury to the tooth or existing dental crown or bridge.
 A dental emergency requires the attention of a qualified dentist as soon as possible, to prevent an escalation and complications.

 If your emergency is life-threatening, go immediately to a hospital emergency room or dial 911 for Emergency Medical Services.
 However, ER attendants usually cannot carry out any proper dental diagnoses and treatments.
 This implies that after your long wait in the ER, you would likely only get painkillers that soothe the pain without addressing the underlying causative factors.
 Conversely, an emergency dentist will help you understand what may be causing the toothache and how to permanently correct it.

-At Bellevue Dentistry, we are an emergency dental care provider for the whole family.
+At Bellevue Azalea Dentistry, we are an emergency dental care provider for the whole family.
 Accidents happen in life and we can help stop the pain.
-You can find information about toothache from the Bellevue Dentistry, including potential causes, symptoms, treatment options and home management tips.
+You can find information about toothache from the Bellevue Azalea Dentistry, including potential causes, symptoms, treatment options and home management tips.
 The key to proper management of a dental emergency is to understand what may be causing tooth pain and how best to remedy it immediately.
-Call Bellevue Dentist to speak to a Dentist right away!

 Emergency Room (ER) for Tooth Pain